Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 If skin contact gives color, is orange wine the same thing as its lookalike, rosé?

-As we mentioned earlier, white grape skins stay in contact with the juice to produce orange wine.
+As mentioned earlier, white grape skins stay in contact with the juice to produce orange wine.

-The same process is applied to rosé, but rosé is made with red wine grapes with less skin contact time than red wine.
-The rosé’s pink color comes from a brief soak with the skins, typically as little as 12 hours.
+A similar process is applied to rosé, but it is made with red wine grapes, with less skin contact time than red wine.
+The pink color of rosé comes from a brief soak with the skins, typically lasting as little as 12 hours.

-Rosé wines are produced to give a lighter and fresher taste that is light on tannin and easily drinkable.
-That’s exactly why winemakers allow very brief skin contact during fermentation.
+Rosé wines are produced to give a lighter and fresher taste, with low tannins, making them easily drinkable.
+This is why winemakers allow only a very brief skin contact during fermentation.

 The skin contact time in orange wines is longer than in traditional white wines, ranging from hours to months.
-Here, the result is a wine with a savory characteristic that offers a sensory experience.
+This results in a wine with a savory characteristic that offers a unique sensory experience.

 Bottom line?

-Tip: Combining white wine's fruit flavor and red wine's texture and intensity, orange wines work well with foods that may not pair as easily with other wines.
+Combining the fruit flavor of white wine with the texture and intensity of red wine, orange wines work well with foods that may not pair as easily with other wines.

 For example, they perfectly match fish dishes, white meats, and turkey.
-Moreover, meaty seafood, such as salmon, and spiced and savory dishes, such as Thai food, work very well.
+Moreover, meaty seafood such as salmon, and spiced and savory dishes like Thai food, pair very well with orange wines.

 Orange wines are also great to pair with: